Long Term Care Administration Internship

 - WIndsor Nursing and Rehab, Cedar Falls

 Student should complete the Long Term Care Administration course (GERO 4170) at UNI either before or during their internship.
-This course is typically offered at night to allow students to accommodate students who are interning during the day.
+This course is typically offered at night to accommodate students who are interning during the day.

 Students must complete an internship in order to qualify for the State of Iowa Examination for Nursing Home Administrators.